Security Model¶

 Layer 3: S3 Proxy -- Storage Encryption¶

 A transparent proxy sits between applications and cloud object storage (S3, GCS, Azure Blob).
-Data is encrypted with keys held in your EU vault before it reaches the cloud provider.
+Data is encrypted with keys held in your EU OpenBao before it reaches the cloud provider.
 The provider stores only ciphertext and never holds decryption keys.

 | Aspect | How It Works |